We’re “On the Mooove,” come join us by volunteering at the Tennessee State Fair!

 - All Volunteer benefits + 4 more free tickets

-Ticket Takers - Must be able to stand, greet fair attendees, scan or tear tickets and hand out brochures.
-Must be a people person with an outgoing personality and knowledge of the layout.
+Ticket Takers will need to be able to stand, greet fair attendees, scan or tear tickets, hand out brochures, have knowledge of fairgrounds layout, and have an outgoing personality.

-Information Booth - Must have knowledge of the layout of the Fairgrounds and events.
+Information Booth attendants must have knowledge of layout of fairgrounds and schedule of events.
 Must have good verbal skills and patience.
-Will have contact with upper management to handle any customer service problems.
+They will have contact with upper management to handle any customer service problems that may arise.

-Fieldtrip Day - Need staff for Tuesday, September 10th to help greet teachers with young children and guide them around the Fair to see the exhibits.
-Must have knowledge of events and be able to walk long distances.
+Field Trip Day We will need staff for Tuesday, September 11th to help greet teachers with young children and guide them around the Fair to see the exhibits.
+Person must have knowledge of events and be able to walk long distance.
+Background check required.

-Creative Arts - Must be able to take direction from department heads and have some knowledge in certain fields.
-For example: sewing, photography, baking and knitting.
+Creative Arts assistant must be able to take direction from department heads and have some knowledge in a certain field.
+Creative Arts areas include: Spinning/Weaving/Rug Hooking; Floral; Papercrafting; Art categories; Craft categories; Sewing/Quilting/Needle arts; Photography; Baking; and Canning.

-Tiny Acres – Must be courteous and helpful to attendees, give children direction as they visit the hands-on farm and gather food items, and be able to replace items when children have gathered their food and visited the “store.”
+Tiny Acres Be courteous and helpful to guests.
+Give children direction as they visit the hands-on farm and gather food items.
+Must be able to replace items when children have gathered their food and visited the “store.”
 Individually wrapped snacks will be “payment” for the food they have gathered and “sold” at the store.